apache/openwhisk/core/standalone/README.md

   -d, --data-dir  <arg>            Directory used for storage
       --dev-kcf                    Enables KubernetesContainerFactory for local
                                    development
       --dev-mode                      Developer mode speeds up the startup by disabling preflight checks and avoiding
                                       explicit pulls.
+      --dev-user-events-port  <arg>   Specify the port for the user-event service.
+This mode can be used for local development of user-event service by
+                                      configuring the Prometheus to connect to
+                                      existing running service instance
       --disable-color-logging         Disables colored logging
       --kafka-docker-port  <arg>      Kafka port for use by docker based services.
-                                   If not specified then 9091 or some random free port (if 9091 is busy) would be used --kafka-port  <arg>          Kafka port.
-If not specified then 9092 or some random free port (if 9092 is busy) would be used
+If not specified then 9091 or some random free port (if 9091 is busy) would be used
-  -p, --port  <arg>                Server port
+      --kafka-port  <arg>             Kafka port.
+If not specified then 9092 or some random free port (if 9092 is busy) would be used -p, --port  <arg>                   Server port
   -v, --verbose
       --zk-port  <arg>                Zookeeper port.
-If not specified then 2181 or some random free port (if 2181 is busy) would be used
-  -h, --help                       Show help message
+If not specified then 2181 or some random free port (if 2181 is busy) would be used -h, --help                          Show help message
-      --version                    Show version of this program

 OpenWhisk standalone server
 ```